Program Educational Objective and Student Outcomes

 Department and College Requirements

-Students must complete specific civil engineering (CEE) and non-CEE courses as listed on the curriculum check sheet corresponding to the year in which they are admitted to the program.
+Students must complete specific civil engineering (CEE) and non-CEE courses as listed on the curriculum check sheet curriculum check sheet corresponding to the year in which they are admitted to the program.
 That sheet also lists additional details about the program of courses to be followed.
 Most courses have prerequisites that have to be completed before enrollment.
 These are listed in the catalog of courses.
 Some important observations:

 - C grade or better is required for PHYS 170